How to Access Retail Buyers to Sell Wholesale Products

 Each set of options have their own respective pros and cons.

-The Chain Store Guide is a company that basically sells buyer's names and contact information.
-They probably have the most comprehensive list of buyer's names as well as one of the most expensive (at least from my experience).
-However, they will save you a tremendous amount of time and headache!
+The Chain Store Guide is a company that basically sells buyers' names and contact information.
+They probably have the most comprehensive list of buyers' names as well as one of the most expensive.
+However, they will save you a tremendous amount of time and headache.
 Cost is anywhere from $200 to $1000 for a list depending on what form you choose (ie book form vs. online form).
-At the end of the day though, the Chain Store Guide is an awesome resource to help you get started!
+At the end of the day though, the Chain Store Guide is an awesome resource to help you get started.

-But the great news is that there are inexpensive options to getting access to buyer’s contact information!
+But the great news is that there are inexpensive options for getting access to buyers' contact information.